databio/geniml/README.md

 Each module corresponds to a CLI command (*e.g* `gitk hmm` or `gitk likelihood`), with the corresponding code contained within a sub-folder named after the model.
 Inside each sub-folder is also:

-- a `cli.py` file that defines the command-line interface and provides an argparser.
+- `cli.py` - defines the command-line interface and provides a subparser for this module's CLI command.
-- a `README.md` file that describes how to use the code
+- `README.md` - describes how to use the code
+- `<module>.py`, and other `.py` files - functions that provide utility for this module.

 ## Install